TLeafWolf/SDEV_220_Final_Project_Group5/README.md

 Log out  = To be assigned

-Check inventory/inventory alert  = To be assigned
+Check inventory/inventory alert  = Teresa Newman (Done)

 Add a logo  = To be assigned